nixworks/public/news/2012/09/17/index.md

 ##### ArcelorMittal
 ### [ArcelorMittal announces the likely loss of two thousand cold process jobs in Lige, Belgium, after the failure of talks with unions.
 Unions say the steel maker wants to force an agreement before even starting talks.
 Wallonia wants to see the long-term plan. ](/news/2012/09/17/arcelormittal-announces-the-likely-loss-of-two-thousand-cold-process-jobs-in-liege-belgium-after-the-failure-of-talks-with-unions-unions.md)
-_Context: cold process, Lige, unionize, ArcelorMittal, steel maker, Wallonia, force an agreement before even starting talks, Belgium_
+_Context: ArcelorMittal, force an agreement before even starting talks, steel maker, cold process, unionize, Belgium, Wallonia, Lige_

 ##### Typhoon Sanba
 ### [Typhoon Sanba makes landfall in South Korea near the port of Yeosu causing the cancellation of flights and other transport services; one person is reported dead. ](/news/2012/09/17/typhoon-sanba-makes-landfall-in-south-korea-near-the-port-of-yeosu-causing-the-cancellation-of-flights-and-other-transport-services-one-per.md)